HOW TO APPLY

 2. McColl Center for Art + Innovation, Charlotte, North Carolina

-This residency opportunity is designed for artists who are committed to addressing Social Justice issues through community-based inquiries and collaborations.
+This residency opportunity is designed for artists who are committed to addressing Environmental issues through community-based inquiries and collaborations.

 McColl Center for Art + Innovation is a nationally acclaimed contemporary art center dedicated to connecting art and resident artists with the community.
 Located in a historic neo-Gothic church in uptown Charlotte, the Center houses eight studios for resident artists and more than 5,000 square feet of exhibition space.
 The Center is housed in a well-equipped 30,000 square foot facility with eight artist studios (230-819 sf), including common use wood, metal, and printmaking studios, ceramic kilns, a traditional darkroom and state-of-the-art media lab.
 There is twenty-four hour access to the Center's facility, and staff support Monday through Friday during normal business hours.
 Visiting artists are housed in nearby apartments that are fully equipped with bath, kitchen, and bedrooms.